RensVlooswijk/PIT-Internship/README.md

 ### 4. Investigative Problem Solving
 > You take a critical look at your project from different perspectives, identify problems, find an effective approach and arrive at appropriate solutions.

-Your portfolio shows that you took a critical look at the project from different perspectives.
-You identified problems related to the language learning of refugee students and formulated an effective approach to address these problems.
-Your solution involves developing a VR game to improve the Dutch language proficiency of the students.
-You also looked at different options to solve the issue, which included tools like Inworld, Windows speech recognition, and a combination of Whisper, ChatGPT, and 11labs APIs​[1](https://github.com/RensVlooswijk/PIT-Internship)​.
+When I first came to PIT I had conversations with some of the teachers, and one of the projects they had to offer really stood out to me.
+There had already been a problem analysis so I didn't have to identify the problems (of the real life problem) anymore.
+However I took a critical look at the solutions that were possible.
+After this we decided on a VR game where you can have a dynamic conversation.

-different options of solutions (inworld, Windows speech recognition, whisper + chatgpt + 11labs)
+During my internship this posed some problems.
+The main one of course being: what is the best way to create a conversational non-player character (NPC).
+This inspired my next research sessions, the [Option Research](/Documents).
+During my research I found multiple ways to solve my problem including: Inworld AI, Windows Speech recognition and a combination of API's.
+Then I followed this up with separate research on each option and came to some conclusions and solutions which can be found in said option research.
+It also further shows my problem identifying this semester since with each possible option there were pro's and con's .

 [Return to table of contents](#table-of-contents)

 ### 5. Personal Leadership
-> You are entrepreneurial around your projects and personal development, you pay attention to your own learning ability and keep in mind what kind of IT professional and/or what type of >positions you aspire to.
+> You are entrepreneurial around your projects and personal development, you pay attention to your own learning ability and keep in mind what kind of IT professional and/or what type of positions you aspire to.

-Your portfolio demonstrates that you showed initiative and entrepreneurial spirit throughout your project.
-You offered help when needed, attended all conferences and events related to your field, and actively participated in discussions and meetings.
-You also demonstrated a commitment to your personal learning and development, which is evident from your active participation in various events like the VR expo, IT festival, and XR event​.
+This learning outcome I tackled by doing as much as possible for my internship company outside of my main project.
+Like go to events like the [Fontys XR event](), [Fontys VR Expo]() and the [AI IT Festival]().
+I thought these events were very educational and my internship appreciated me going.
+I also spend 1 day a week at Aero, a student team for the TU, for my internship.
+Furthermore if there were questions about a new tool which needed to be tested I was eager to do so most of the time, Especially if it was AI related.

-offered to help when asked in chat by Erdinc (often) went to all conferences / events (beursen) VR expo, IT festival, XR event voluntarily
+Also, during my internship I really liked to lead a project and or arrange to go to these events with other interns, and this inspired me to run for president/board member for my study association [Salve Mundi](salvemundi.nl) for next year.

 [Return to table of contents](#table-of-contents)

 ### 6. Targeted Interaction
 > You determine which partners play a role in your project, collaborate constructively with them and communicate appropriately to achieve the desired impact.

 The portfolio illustrates your ability to identify key partners and stakeholders in your project, and to collaborate with them constructively.
 You had weekly meetings with your stakeholder and assessor, and you interacted with your internship manager and other teachers relevant to your project.
 You also demonstrated the ability to communicate effectively to achieve the desired impact, which is evident from your interaction with the future internship student and the demo presentations you gave to all interns​.